API patching

 readOnly: true

-Now we just need to tell the plugin to apply this overlay by adding it to the <sources>
+Now we just need to tell the plugin to apply this overlay by adding it to the <sources> section in the plugin’s

-configuration in pom.xml
+configuration in pom.xml:

 ...